 2018 vs 2019 Year in Review

-We first started travel hacking end of 2016.
-2017 we had some major trips including Thailand for 30 days, Costa Rica, San Francisco and Jamaica.
+We first started learning about credit card award strategies at the end of 2016.
+2017 we had some major trips including Thailand for 30 days, Costa Rica, San Francisco, and Jamaica.
 I haven’t actually gone back to figure out the numbers, as we didn’t have a blog at the time.
 Maybe one day I will go back and figure out those numbers.
 For now, we have a 2018 vs 2019 comparison.